 4. Farm-to-Table Restaurants

 With so many farms within a few miles, it’s no surprise that Boulder is home to some of the state’s best restaurants.
-A stroll down Boulder’s Pearl Street Mall will lead you to Black Cat, a bistro that sources many of its ingredients from its own 130-acre organic farm; The Kitchen, a community-focused restaurant serving food from local farmers and ranchers; and SALT, a neighborhood gem that operates on the premise that “the best food travels the shortest distance from farm to table.”
+A stroll down Boulder’s Pearl Street Mall will lead you to River and Woods, which reimagines family favorites into farm-to-table haute cuisine; The Kitchen, a community-focused restaurant serving food from local farmers and ranchers; and SALT, a neighborhood gem that operates on the premise that “the best food travels the shortest distance from farm to table.”

 For fine dining, reserve a table at Flagstaff House Restaurant, with its award-winning wine list and location on the side of a mountain.
 The view of the foothills and the lights of Boulder below will make you feel like you’re miles away from it all.